ToF-/LearningRust/life_the_universe_and_everything/README.md

     1d0
     < 4807

-And now we can make it pass with the version we wrote previously:
+The diff output signals that 4807 was expected, but not present in the result.

+Let's make this second test pass, with our initial version of the program:

     // http://www.spoj.com/problems/EXPECT/